coolacid/docker-misp/README.md

 # docker-misp
 A (nearly) production ready Dockered MISP

-This is based on some of the work from the DSCO docker build.
+This is based on some of the work from the DSCO docker build, nearly all of the details have been rewritten.

 Getting Started:
 - Copy the "default" configs removing "default" and edit the files in `server-configs`